-- Amazon has the largest and unbeatable selection of products of all so you might not need to find another product from off Amazon.
+- Amazon has the most extensive and unbeatable selection of products of all so you might not need to find another product from off Amazon.

-- Prices are mostly cheaper than at other stores so you might not have to search anywhere else most of the time.
+- Prices are mostly cheaper than other stores, so you might not have to search anywhere else most of the time.

 - Default completion discount: 10% discount

 - Amazon has one of the most comprehensive and unbiased items' reviews on the internet.